 I’ve had these cookies bookmarked for a while.
 Recently, I had a couple of baking… Well, I hate to say disasters.
 Let’s just say I’ve had some challenges of late.
 Because of that, I found myself wanting to bake something straightforward.
-Not surprisingly, I turned to an old favorite pair of mine – peanut butter and chocolate.
+Not surprisingly, I turned to an old and trusted favorite pair of mine – peanut butter and chocolate.

 As I had hoped, these cookies were just what I needed.
 They’re simple and delicious.
 They are that crispy on the outside, chewy on the inside cookie that we all strive to attain.
 The chocolate really makes these special.
 My chocolate of choice for these was Guittard’s milk chocolate.
 The Baked guys are pretty adamant about using milk chocolate instead of semisweet.
 I’ve yet to be disappointed by them, so I complied.
 Honestly, if they suggested folding in broken glass, I probably wouldn’t have given it a second thought.

-The cookbook describes these cookies as “the only peanut butter cookie.”
+The Baked cookbook describes these cookies as “the only peanut butter cookie.”
 I haven’t baked nearly enough peanut butter cookies to make that kind of declaration.
 But, I will say that they are the very best peanut butter cookies I’ve had in a very long time.

 - 1 & 3/4 cups all-purpose flour

 - 1 teaspoon salt

 - 1 cup unsalted butter, softened, cut into 1-inch pieces

 - 1 cup firmly packed dark brown sugar